mattjcurry/Presentations/Concourse/concourse.md

 - Focus on removing error from the system
 - Smaller pipelines with a single responsibility reduce complexity
   - Faster feedback
-  - easier to reason about
+  - Easier to reason about

 ---